GURUSUJAN/Banking-in-CPP/README.md

       A TPIN is generated automatically.
       User data is stored in "User Data.txt".

-## **`Login`** ##
-      Users can log in using their TPIN or username/password combination.
-      User data is checked against "User Data.txt".
-      If login is successful, the user's information is displayed, and they are prompted with options.

-## **`Transactions`** ##
-      Users can check balance, deposit, withdraw, or quit.
-      Error handling ensures data integrity and prevents invalid transactions.

-## **`Data Management`** ##
-      Account data is read from "User Data.txt" and compared during login.
-      If a user makes changes to their account, the data file is updated.

 ## **`Key Features🛡️`** ##
       Clear and concise user interface.
       Robust error handling for user input and file operations.